Open-CMSIS-Pack/gen-pack/README.md

 Usage: gen_pack.sh [-h] [-k] [-c <prefix>] [<pdsc>]

 Arguments:
   -h, --help                      Print this usage message and exit.
   -k, --keep                      Keep build directory.
-  -c, --changelog <prefix>   Generate changelog.
+  -c, --[no-]changelog <prefix>   Generate changelog.
 Tags are filtered for <prefix>.
+  --[no-]preprocess               Run the preprocess function if implemented in the enclosing script.
+  --[no-]postproces               Run the postprocess function if implemented in the enclosing script.
   -v, --verbose                   Print verbose log output.
   <pdsc>                          The pack description to generate the pack for.
 ```

 ## License